 Winter is winding down.
 The days are getting longer; the weather is getting warmer.
-Now is the time to get your koi pond ready for summer.
+Now is the time to get your koi pond ready for summer with spring cleaning!

 Proper garden pond maintenance is essential to the health of your fish, plant life, and your pond’s ecosystem overall.
 A thorough springtime cleaning is the number one way to keep your pond looking beautiful well into autumn and to prevent serious issues with water quality or fish health.

 Hot Oklahoma summers can wreak havoc on a neglected backyard pond.
 As the temperature heats up and the water warms, your pond comes back to life!
 But the heat also causes faster decomposition of sludge, fish waste, and debris on the bottom of your pond and between the rocks and gravel.
 Without manual removal, these can overwhelm both your biofilter and the awakening beneficial bacteria.
 With your biofilter and beneficial bacteria overworked, unsafe levels of ammonia and nitrites begin to form, leading to unsafe levels of algae or worse – killing your fish and plants.
 A thorough springtime cleaning can prevent biofilter overload, keeping your pond healthy all summer long.

 Why Koi Ponds Need Spring Cleaning

 Backyard water gardens thrive on a balanced ecosystem.
 Springtime cleanings are a critical component to keep your garden pond thriving.